roytang/blog/content/post/2023/04/mtgone-limited-recap/index.md

 {{% photos trophy %}}

-### Arena Open Attempts
+### Arena Open

-Sigh.
+<time>[2023-03-05]</time> Sigh.
 Threw some gems away on the Arena Open again, attempts no. 2 and 3.
 First pool looked decent, but I had some bad misplays that cost me a couple of games, finished 2-3.
 Second pool had some good rares in shallow colors, I went RW for more consistency, but only went 1-3.

 Someday we'll get there!

 {{% photos arenaopen %}}

+### Magic Arena Stats

+<time>[2023-04-26]</time> #MTGArenaStats email for #MTGONE dropped.

+Also, I think I'll start compiling these into a table somewhere, so I can compare across sets etc

+{{% photos arenastats %}}

 ### Related